finos/datahelix/generator/docs/ProfileValidation.md

     Example: A is a string and granularity constraint is applied - granularity constraint can only operate on numeric fields at the moment.

-Profile validation is turned off by default.
-To enable it please pass in parameter: --profile-validation=true or -v=true
+Profile validation is turned off by default (Uses the NOOP validation reporter).
+To enable it please pass in parameter: --validation-reporter-type=STANDARDOUT or -v=STANDARDOUT.
+For a full list of possible values please refer to the generator hints by executing "generate" with no parameters.

 The workflow for the profile validator is that it iterates over all the constraints in the profile and for each field it keeps a running collection of restrictions that must be observed in order for the profile to remain valid.
 When an invalidating constraint is encountered, a validation alert is raised and the restrictions for this field remain unchanged.
 All validation alerts for all fields will be reported at the end of the process.